Vinandra-Adam-Saputra/PalVoice/README.md

 - Presents the latest news about Palestine
 - Uses API from News API to ensure accurate and up-to-date information
-- Users can read and share important news
+- Users can read news summaries within the app
+- A "Read Full Article" button directs users to the original news site for the complete article

 ### 2. Donation

-- Facilitates users to make donations to various organizations supporting Palestine
+- Provides a list of organizations supporting Palestine
-- Integration with various payment methods for ease of transaction
-- Transparency in the use of donation funds
+- Users can select from various donation options
+- Upon selection, users are directed to the official donation site of the chosen organization
+- All transactions occur on the external donation platforms, not within the app

 ### 3. Petitions